dwbra/funnelback-dynamic-react-app/README.md

 The `index.html` file shows how to structure the target `<div>` in Matrix to pass props directly into the React app for search requests.

-For facetTypes, pass in a string with multiple facets like:

-`checkbox-checkbox-select`

 ---

 ## 🛠️ DevOps & Deployment